 An upstream proxy allows connections outside the network without compromising the security of the internal network.
 One common approach to using an upstream proxy is to place a proxy server in a perimeter network to protect the internal network.

-The upstream proxy itself represents an enterprise-level, third-party (non-Esri) solution.
-It is not part of Esri Maps for SAP BusinessObjects.
+The upstream proxy represents an enterprise-level, third-party (non-Esri) solution.
+It is not part of Esri Maps for IBM Cognos.

-Esri Maps for SAP BusinessObjects does not support upstream proxy servers that require authentication.
+Esri Maps for IBM Cognos does not support upstream proxy servers that require authentication.

-The Esri Maps for SAP BusinessObjects proxy configuration file contains elements that allow you to configure an upstream proxy.
+The Esri Maps for IBM Cognos proxy configuration file contains properties that allow you to configure an upstream proxy.

 To configure upstream proxy settings, modify the proxy configuration file using a standard text editor.

-- Specify the URL of the upstream proxy server using the following convention:
+- Specify the upStreamProxyUrl property using the following convention:

 - address—The address of the proxy server, for example, proxy.mycompany.com